jituvrma007/uiAutomation/README.md

 * ability to run tests for different environments(urls) by configuring/by command-line.
 </br></br>

 * reading test data from file - Fully dynamically test cases designed.
-Every test data we can update and change.
-Along with verification point as well.
+We can updated each and every test data.
+Along with verification point for respective test cases as well.